BAK2K3/CIRPG/README.md

 The font [Mandhor](https://www.fontspace.com/mandhor-font-f57186) was used for all headings within the project, intended to represent handwritten chalkboard text.
-The use of a handwritten style font was chosen as this would complement the theme of the project, given it handwritten text is synonymous with [Tabletop RPGs](https://en.wikipedia.org/wiki/Tabletop_role-playing_game).
+The use of a handwritten style font was chosen as this would complement the theme of the project, given handwritten text is synonymous with [Tabletop RPGs](https://en.wikipedia.org/wiki/Tabletop_role-playing_game).

 ![Typography – Mandhor](https://res.cloudinary.com/bak2k3/image/upload/v1628878125/CIRPG/Typography_-_Mandhor_uz2iy3.jpg)